Faryl Smith: Faryl

 Smith's first album, Faryl, was recorded at Air Studios, London, in December 2008, during Smith's Christmas holiday; it was completed on 3 January 2009 and features a 60-piece orchestra.
 Smith said that her favourite song on the album was her version of the Welsh hymn "Calon Lân".
 Other songs include Smith's version of "Amazing Grace", a cover of John Denver's "Annie's Song", and a version of "The Way Old Friends Do", rewritten for Smith by Björn Ulvaeus.
 Smith described the song by saying that "[i]t was about divorce ...
 They didn't think it was appropriate for me to sing about that, so Björn changed the lyrics so it's about friendship."
 The album was produced by Jon Cohen, who had previously worked with artists including the Operababes and Vanessa Mae.

 Promotion began in January, with performances at the Mandarin Oriental Hotel and appearances at the debut of 2009 London revival of Oliver!.
 A television advert and music video for "River of Light" were recorded to further publicise the release, and Smith appeared on the cover of April's Classic FM Magazine.
-More promotional appearances in the weeks leading up to the release of Faryl included Loose Women, The Paul O'Grady Show, BBC Radio 4, Radio Five Live and BBC Breakfast.
+More promotional appearances in the weeks leading up to the release of Faryl included Loose Women, The Paul O'Grady Show, BBC Radio 4, BBC Radio 5 Live and BBC Breakfast.
 She also appeared at the Children's Champion Awards and met Gordon Brown at 10 Downing Street.
 On the day of the release, there was an album signing in Smith's hometown of Kettering, at the HMV branch.
 Smith said "I definitely want to be at home for the launch.
 I want to be surrounded by my friends and family because obviously, it's a big deal for me."

 Pete Paphides, writing for The Times, said that the songs were performed "with power and restraint" and that the "arrangements by Jon Cohen suggest some kind of aesthetic endeavour beyond the basic thing for which they exist".
 He compared it favourably to three other Mothering Sunday releases: Lionel Richie's Just Go, Ronan Keating's Songs for My Mother, and Barry Manilow's The Greatest Songs of the Eighties.
-He awarded Faryl the highest rating of the four.
+He awarded Faryl 3 out of a possible 5, the highest rating of the four.
 On the day of the release the album was at the number one spot on the UK Albums Chart, based on presales alone.
 The album became the fastest-selling classical solo album in British history, selling 20,000 copies in the first four days.
 The previous record holder had been Hayley Westenra's Pure.
 The first week resulted in sales of 29,200 copies, which is higher than any other debut album of a classical singer.
 Faryl officially entered the charts at number six and rose to fourth place the next week.
-The success of the album left Smith the third Britain's Got Talent contestant to achieve a top ten album.
+The success of the album left Smith the third Britain's Got Talent contestant to achieve a top ten album, after Potts (with One Chance) and Johnston (with One Voice).